 False flag events – events that are staged to appear different from what they really are – are nothing new.
 I believe the Battle of the Boyne in Ireland in July 1690 was a false flag – a sham fight.

 Like any false flag event, in order to examine it objectively you must forget everything you have been told about it.
-For instance forget that the Pope supported King William.
+For instance forget that the Pope supported King James.
 He didn’t.
 Forget even that this was a ‘battle’.
 It wasn’t.

 You must set this event called the ‘Battle of the Boyne’ in the context of the emerging English empire seeking to separate itself from its old colonial master, the ancient Roman Empire controlled by the Vatican.
 England was looking to create a ‘New World Order’.
 Henry VIII started this process when he staged his falling out with the Pope allegedly over his right to marry Anne Boleyn in 1532.
 Again this was a false flag.
 Henry and his advisors used this disagreement with Rome to begin the separation of England from Rome on the back of the Protestant Reformation begun by Luther in 1517.

 If you go to the site of the Battle of the Boyne near Slane in Co.
 Meath you will be struck by two things: no mass graves- in fact no graves at all – and no war memorabilia excavated from the battlefield.
 Such excavations on the ‘battlefield’ as there have been have revealed few relics of any battle.
 It’s difficult to get any reliable estimate of casualties.
 This is in marked contrast to, say, the Battle of Culloden fifty years later.

 Even the Orange Order of Ireland provide no detailed information on casualties.
 The English Army Lists and Commission Registers 1661-1714 lists only two people killed at the Battle of the Boyne.